Tudor Court Chiropractic

 Please wear your own face covering to your appointment.
 We have a small stock of type IIR surgical masks that you can buy from us if you do not have a face covering of your own.

-Matt will open the door to collect you, give you some hand sanitiser and check your temperature with a non-contact thermometer.
+We will open the door to collect you, give you some hand sanitiser and check your temperature with a non-contact thermometer.
 You will then be invited inside subject to your temperature being below 37.8°C.

-After your treatment, Matt will advise you on when/whether you need to book another appointment.
+After your treatment, we will advise you on when/whether you need to book another appointment.
 If you do, you can do so using our online booking system when you get into your car or when you get home.

 Please e-mail us if you have any questions.